 A business competitor could use any number of tactics to harm the business reputation of another company.
 This can range from making up negative reviews, making negative statements about the company's practices, or even making personal attacks on a professional or business owner and their family.
 Unfortunately, the internet provides some level of protection or anonymity for many people to engage in an activity they would never do face-to-face.

 Online defamation can involve a small number of negative or libelous comments made by a single, unethical competitor.
 The competitor may also engage family member or their own employees to spread additional defamatory content.
 In some cases, a competitor may turn to overseas providers, bots, or shady companies that are paid to write fake reviews or negative comments.
+Occasionally, competitors will talk about their competition with a journalist in an attempt to defame them in a news article.

 Online Defamation Claims